Takashiidobe/todaiji/docs/writing_todaiji.md

 ## Overview

-The Portable ISA is a 16-bit instruction set with:
+The Todaiji ISA is a 16-bit instruction set with:
 - 16 general-purpose 64-bit registers
 - Fixed 16-bit instruction words (some instructions use extension words)
 - Support for 8, 16, 32, and 64-bit operations